-1 Amortization of intangible assets; cost of goods sold includes the amortization of acquired rights to currently marketed products and other production-related intangible assets; research and development includes the amortization of acquired rights for technologies; income from associated companies includes USD 427 million for the Novartis share of the estimated Roche core items
+&lt;sup>1 Amortization of intangible assets; cost of goods sold includes the amortization of acquired rights to currently marketed products and other production-related intangible assets; research and development includes the amortization of acquired rights for technologies; income from associated companies includes USD 424 million for the Novartis share of the estimated Roche core items

-2 Impairments: cost of goods sold, and research and development include impairment charges related to intangible assets; research and development also includes the reversal of an impairment charge; cost of goods sold, other income and other expense include net impairment charges related to property, plant and equipment
+&lt;sup>2 Impairments: cost of goods sold and research and development include impairment charges related to intangible assets; other income includes an impairment reversal related to property, plant and equipment; other expense includes impairment charges related to property, plant and equipment

-3 Acquisition or divestment of businesses and related items, including restructuring and integration charges: cost of goods sold, selling, general and administration, research and development, other income and other expense include net charges related to acquisitions; other income and other expense also include transitional service fee income and expenses related to the portfolio transformation and the Alcon distribution
+Acquisition or divestment of businesses and related items, including restructuring and integration charges: cost of goods sold, selling, general and administration, research and development and other expense include net charges related to acquisitions; other income and other expense include transitional service-fee income and expenses related to the Alcon distribution

-4 Other items: other revenues includes income from an outlicensing agreement, and income related to an amendment of a collaboration agreement; cost of goods sold, other income and other expense include net restructuring and other charges related to the Group-wide rationalization of manufacturing sites; cost of goods sold, research and development, selling, general and administration, other income and other expense include other restructuring income and charges and related items; cost of goods sold, and research and development also include fair value adjustments of contingent consideration liabilities; cost of goods sold also includes inventory write-offs and other provisions; selling, general and administration includes receivable expected credit loss provisions and other provisions; other income and other expense include fair value adjustments and divestment gains and losses on financial assets and legal-related items as well as environmental provisions; other income also includes net gains from the divestment of products and property, plant and equipment, and provision releases; other expense includes a provision for onerous contracts and other provisions; other financial income and expense includes a revaluation impact of a financial liability incurred through the Alcon distribution
+&lt;sup>4 Other items: other revenues includes a settlement of royalties; cost of goods sold includes the cumulative amount of the depreciation up to December 31, 2019, recognized with the reclassification of property, plant and equipment out of assets of disposal group held for sale (see Item 18.
+Financial Statements-Note 2.
+Significant transactions in 2020); cost of goods sold, other income and other expense include net restructuring and other charges related to the Group-wide rationalization of manufacturing sites; cost of goods sold, selling, general and administration, research and development, other income and other expense include other restructuring income and charges and related items; cost of goods sold and research and development also include adjustments to contingent considerations; selling, general and administration and other expense include expenses related to COVID-19 donations; selling, general and administration also includes adjustments to provisions; other income and other expense include fair value adjustments and divestment gains and losses on financial assets, and adjustments to environmental provisions; other income also includes net gains from the divestment of products, a fair value adjustment on a contingent receivable and adjustments to provisions; other expense includes adjustments to legal provisions, legal-related items and a termination fee; other financial income and expense includes a revaluation impact of a financial liability incurred through the Alcon distribution

-5 Taxes on the adjustments between IFRS and core results take into account, for each individual item included in the adjustment, the tax rate that will finally be applicable to the item based on the jurisdiction where the adjustment will finally have a tax impact.
+&lt;sup>5 Income taxes on the adjustments between IFRS and core results take into account, for each individual item included in the adjustment, the tax rate that will finally be applicable to the item based on the jurisdiction where the adjustment will finally have a tax impact.
 Generally, this results in amortization and impairment of intangible assets and acquisition-related restructuring and integration items having a full tax impact.
 There is usually a tax impact on other items, although this is not always the case for items arising from legal settlements in certain jurisdictions.
 Adjustments related to income from associated companies are recorded net of any related tax effect.
-Due to these factors and the differing effective tax rates in the various jurisdictions, the tax on the total adjustments for continuing operations of USD 5.5 billion to arrive at the core results before tax amounts to USD 507 million.
-The average tax rate on the adjustments is 9.3%.
+Due to these factors and the differing effective tax rates in the various jurisdictions, the tax on the total adjustments for continuing operations of USD 5.7 billion to arrive at the core results before tax amounts to USD 596 million.
+The average tax rate on the adjustments is 10.5%.